 Users need to follow slightly different procedures to use X11 services through a firewall.
-The minimal time needed for these additional steps outweighs the time and money you would spend to recover after someone hijacks your display.
+The minimal time needed for these additional steps outweighs the time and money you would spend to recover after someone hijacks your display and thereby penetrates security.